Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 Connection conn = DriverManager.getConnection("jdbc:gigaspaces:url:jini://*/*/mySpace", props);
 ```

-# Getting JDBC connection from a Space Proxy
+# Getting the JDBC Connection from a Space Proxy

-You can get an XAP JDBC connection from a space proxy using the `com.j_spaces.jdbc.driver.GConnection`.
-See below example:
+You can get an XAP JDBC connection from a Space proxy using the `com.j_spaces.jdbc.driver.GConnection`.
+See the following example:

 ```java